Nagendra080389/salesforce-event-subscriber/README.md

 If you discover any bugs or have a feature request, please feel free to open an issue on GitHub.

-## Contributing

-Contributions are always welcome.
-Please refer to the contributing guidelines for more information.

 ## License

 MIT

 ## Contact

-If you have any questions or comments, please feel free to contact us.
+If you have any questions or comments, please feel free to contact me at [nagendra080389@gmail.com](mailto:nagendra080389@gmail.com)

 ## Disclaimer

 This extension is not an official Salesforce product.
-It is a tool created by the community to aid in Salesforce Platform Event development.
+It is a tool created by me to easily subscribe to streaming api channels in vsocde.

-Please note that this document may require some adjustments based on your specific extension features or usage.